 And the display isn’t the only flagship-esque feature, with other firsts for the Moto G line including a dual-sensor camera on the rear, fast charging and more features you’d normally see on high-end phones.

 So is this the perfect handset for those who want something good-looking and feature-packed in their pocket but don’t want to spend lots of money?
-Let's take a closer look at the Moto G6.
+Let's take a closer look at the Motorola G6.

 Below you can watch our review video for the design and screen of the Moto G6